richelbilderbeek/prao_emil_20240603/report.md

 ### Martin Dahlö

 - What is his job title?
+Job title is bioinformatician.
 - What does he do?
+he did do a little bit of working with computers and a little more with biotechnology but now hes working some more with computers.
-- What did he do to get his job?
+- What did he do to get his job? he did continuation of his ex-job.
-- How much do you think you'd like his job?
+- How much do you think you'd like his job? i think this is a reasonable job, but threre are many jobs I would prefer above this one.

 ### Jason Hill

 - What is his job title?
+His job title is bioinformation
 - What does he do?
+He works with the data DNA, and understand what the code in the DNA is trying to tell us.
+Right now working with how to make a better breed of spruce tree with tree DNA.
 - What did he do to get his job?
+He sorta got his job by accident, since he came for biochemistry but they changed it to what he works with now bioinformation.
 - How much do you think you'd like his job?
+I liked this job a bit more, I think DNA and nature as in trees are intresting.
+Would like it a bit more as it is intressting, but i think this is alright.

 ### Jayant Jadav

 - What is his job title?
+The title is application expert
 - What does he do?
+He works with ai, an ai tool called whisper that converts audio into text for humanity researchers and social scientists.
+Is continuing with learning about whisper.
+He uses NER on documents to help humanity researchers and social scientists awnser questions from documents.
+He knew about NER before coming to sweden and the two months he has been here hes learned about whisper and still is.
 - What did he do to get his job?
+He got an PHD.
 - How much do you think you'd like his job?
+I like this job. its fun to help others.